sramirez1/TeacherFlows/README.md

 # TeacherFlows

 This project is intended to result in a "flow", "parallel sets", "sankey", or other data visualization that is interactive, rich with data, highly usable, and aesthetically well-designed.
-The purpose of the product is to facilitate better, more efficient, and more insightful examination of NYCDOE's teacher population over time.
+The purpose of the product is to facilitate better, more efficient, and more insightful examination of teacher population over time.
 Some qualities of the ideal product are:

 *  *live*: the product can be accessed via a browser
 *  *timely*: the product is connected to more or less live data sources that minimize the need for manual data loads